snap-stanford/snap/examples/motifcluster/ReadMe.txt

 and makefiles are provided.
 For makefiles, compile the code with "make all".

-This code requires that ARPACK is installed on your machine.
+NOTE: This code requires that ARPACK is installed on your machine.
 If you are using homebrew, you can run "brew install arpack" to install this library.

 /////////////////////////////////////////////////////////////////////////////
 Parameters: